 Konanami Clean Cycle

-This is an organization that gives a second life to used bicycles that have been abandoned at the train stations in Suginami ward.
+This organization gives a second life to used bicycles that have been abandoned at the train stations in Suginami ward.
 For a few days each month, you can go to their lot and choose from a surprisingly good selection of bikes ranging in prices from 6500 to 16000 yen.
 You should go early on the first day, because the good ones sell fast!

 Konanami Clean Cycle